-10 Ways to Get Yourself Motivated for a Happier Life
+10 Ways to Get Yourself Motivated to a Happier Life:

 - Emotions– Your emotions are exceptionally powerful and if you want to be motivated then harnessing your emotions is by far one of the best tools that exists.
 To make use of your emotions in a positive way, I suggest that you distinguish for yourself the emotions you will feel when you accomplish the task at hand – regardless of what you are doing.
 In the paper filing conundrum example from the weekend, once I looked at the emotions I would FEEL once I was finished – relieved, excited, happy, proud, accomplished, satisfied, organized, complete, energized – well that was a big part of what I needed.
 Yet, there was more.
 Part of what was stopping me was that so many decisions would have to be made about (a) whether or not to keep certain papers, (b) the filing of the papers would inevitably lead to some new projects, (c) given the complexity of some of the documents it was overwhelming about how to file and store some of the papers.So, as I contemplated why I was not doing the paper filing, it also became clear that I needed focused time – not time in between my social outings as I had originally set up.
 The papers carried with them some importance and keeping them or not keeping them was no small matter.
 This type of job requires brain power and focus, and the recognition of that meant scheduling a focused time for the job.
 That was both freeing and motivating.
 Using your emotions to bring motivation to the table is extremely powerful and effective, and I would suggest starting with this if you are looking for a boost in motivation even if it means dealing with a fear of some sort.